 What is Lotronex?

-Lotronex is used to treat severe, chronic irritable bowel syndrome (IBS) in women who have had diarrhea as the main symptom for at least 6 months.
+Lotronex is used to treat severe, chronic irritable bowel syndrome (IBS) in women with diarrhea as the main symptom for at least 6 months.
 Alosetron should be used only by women who have tried other IBS treatments without success.
 Alosetron not been shown to be effective in men with IBS.

 Lotronex is not a cure for irritable bowel syndrome.
 After you stop taking this medicine, your symptoms may return within 1 week.